tomn681/Flow-Matching-and-Diffusion-Models/README.md

 ## Library usage (JSON-driven)

-- Build a model from JSON: `from models import build_from_json; model = build_from_json("configs/vae.json")`
+- Build a model from JSON: `from models import build_from_json; model = build_from_json("configs/vae.json")` (supports KL, VQ, and Magvit VQ via `latent_type`).
+The VAE factory lives at `models/generators/vaefactory.py`.
 - Train with a dataset: `from pipelines.train.vae_lib import train; train(train_dataset, "configs/vae.json", val_dataset)`
 - Or run from the repo root: `python train.py --config configs/vae.json` (expects `training.data_root` in the JSON).
 - Optional: add a scheduler under `training.scheduler` (e.g., `{"name": "StepLR", "params": {"step_size": 10, "gamma": 0.5}}`).
 If omitted, no scheduler is used.
 Passing `val_dataset` (or letting `train.py` build one) enables per-epoch validation logging.

 Only VAEs declared in the existing JSONs plus the VQ-VAE are supported.
-Legacy `src/models/vae/vae.py` is kept for reference but deprecated; prefer the modular `models/vae` components.
+Prefer the modular `models/vae` components.

 ## Sampling from the VAE